 Following an assessment, a report is drawn up and a recommendation is made.
 If the assessment concludes the person is vulnerable, he/she is automatically released from detention in case she/he is detained and transferred to the IRC where he/she is seen by the Therapeutic Unit.
 They are eventually transferred to an open centre.
 AWAS usually accommodates them close to the Administration Block so that they can receive better support.

 This team started to operate in September 2020 and conducted 136 assessments in detention: 84 assessments were conducted at the end of the year in the reception centres.
+No data was provided for 2021.

 In practice, asylum seekers entering Malta irregularly by plane are also immediately detained and not sent to the open section of the IRC.
 There is, thus, the possibility that vulnerability will not be identified.
+Those that arrived with false documents are usually prosecuted and sentenced to prison for a minimum duration of 6 months in the CCF.

 NGOs reported that unaccompanied minors are detained pending age assessments and, in many cases, following on from confirmation of their minor status where space for their accommodation is not available in any of the open centre spaces.